New Mexico village seeks prayers as deadly wildfire rages

 Part-time residents have taken to social media over the last few days, pleading with fire officials for updates on certain neighborhoods, hoping their family cabins weren’t among those damaged or destroyed.

-Authorities said Friday evacuations for close to 5,000 people remain in place and that it was too early to start letting people in to see the damage.
+Authorities said Friday evacuations remain in place and that it was too early to start letting people in to see the damage.
 They asked for patience as fire crews continued to put out hot spots in the burned neighborhoods and tried to build a stronger perimeter around the blaze.

-Incident commander Dave Bales said Friday that crews were bracing for stronger winds Friday after having a successful day on Thursday.
-Helicopters were making water drops and more engines and firefighters were arriving from elsewhere in the West to help with the effort.
+Incident commander Dave Bales said crews were bracing for stronger winds Friday after having a successful day on Thursday.
+Helicopters were making water drops, and more engines and firefighters were arriving from elsewhere in the West to help with the effort.

-New Mexico authorities said the fire sparked by a downed power line had torched more than 9.5 square miles (24 square kilometers) of forest and grass as of Friday morning.
-Crews also were dealing with toppled trees and downed power lines from the winds that battered the area earlier in the week.

 Elsewhere in the U.S., large fires were reported this week in Texas, Colorado and Oklahoma.